 Digital technology is bringing alive brand stories and delivering maximum impact at events.
 Here’s the 4 tech that is changing the game for the events industry.

-tech that is transforming the events space
+tech that’s transforming events

-tech that is transforming the events space
+tech that’s transforming the face of events

 Digital technology is transformative on two levels.
 First, it speaks to the practicality of improving processes like speeding up registration.
-On another level, tech offers remarkable ways to bring alive a brand story and extend the longevity of an event beyond its end date.
+On another level, technology offers remarkable ways to bring alive a brand story and extend the longevity of an event beyond its end date.
 Here’s the 4 tech that is changing the game for the events industry.

 Before we started working with Amazon Web Services a few years ago, they were doing on-site registration manually.
 This not only absorbed a disproportionate amount of time, it also ended with reports that didn’t tally.
 When we started using on-site printers to print participant badges at registration, that shortened registration time but there was still confusion with guests registering under different names than the one they had used to register online.